johlym/johnathan.org/_posts/2015-07-28-my-first-legitimate-vagrantfile.md

 Now I’m paying for that decision as I work on slowing transitioning myself into a more software-development oriented career path.
 I enjoy ops-y stuff, but I like building things.
 I like tinkering (hacking?).
 My boss made a joke today about how involved I get whenever there’s a discussion about minor HTML tweaks to one of our sites.

-Hey… I like that shit.
+Hey… I like that s--t.

 One thing that made it easier for me to get into this new and soon-to-be-awe-inspiring technology is that I had a purpose.
 There was a clear goal I wanted to meet and beat.